Publications about suPAR

-The National Early Warning Score (NEWS) and suPAR were both connected to risk of in-hospital-, 30-day and 90-day mortality in acute medical patients.
-The suPAR level increased with increasing NEWS, and high suPAR independently predicted risk of mortality across different NEWS scores.
+The National Early Warning Score (NEWS) and suPAR were both connected to the risk of in-hospital-, 30-day, and 90-day mortality in acute medical patients.
+The suPAR level increased with increasing NEWS, and high suPAR independently predicted the risk of mortality across different NEWS scores.

 This means that suPAR adds prognostic value to NEWS, particularly in patients without clinical signs of deterioration.
-Patients with low NEWS but high suPAR levels had a life expectancy that can be compared to those with high NEWS scores.
+Patients with low NEWS but high suPAR levels had a life expectancy compared to those with high NEWS scores.

-The addition of suPAR to NEWS thus significantly improves risk prediction of both low- and high-risk acute medical patients.
+The addition of suPAR to NEWS significantly improves risk prediction of low- and high-risk acute medical patients.

-“Circulating soluble urokinase plasminogen activator receptor predicts cancer, cardiovascular disease, diabetes and mortality in the general population”, published in the Journal of Internal Medicine in September 2010.
+“Circulating soluble urokinase plasminogen activator receptor predicts cancer, cardiovascular disease, diabetes and mortality in the general population”, published in the International Journal of Infectious Diseases in April 2021.